 Our culture is obsessed with romance, though, and spur-of-the-moment intimacy marks the apex of that ideal.
 So, we get hackneyed subplots about gangly teens trying to fulfill their warped sense of love, validation, and lost adulthood instead.

 Principles are not meant to be disposable.
 They’re supposed to remain constant regardless of external circumstances.
 The whole “You don’t want to die a virgin, do you?” line of persuasion should lead to one obvious answer: “Why not?
 That’s the way I lived.”

-But there’s no drama in that, only dignity—which is one of the most underrated virtues of all.
+But there’s no drama in that, only dignity—which is perhaps the most underrated virtue of all.